JCDC extends deadlines for 2022 competitions

 |

-This is to facilitate additional time for potential participants to complete and submit their entries, the JCDC said.
+This is to facilitate additional time for potential participants to complete and submit their entries.

 Other competitions for which the submission timelines for this month include: the National Festival of the Arts: Music, Dance, Speech, Drama and Theatre, the Traditional Folk Forms Competition, which is slated to close March 14; and the Jamaica Visual Arts Competition, and Creative Writing Competition, which close March 31.